ariga/atlas-action/README.md

 All inputs are optional

 * `base-branch` - The base branch to rebase the migration directory onto.
 Default to the default branch of the repository.
+* `base-sha` - Optional.
+When set, use this git commit SHA as the base instead of base-branch.
+Requires the git server to support fetch-by-SHA (e.g. GitHub, GitLab).
 * `dir` - The URL of the migration directory to rebase on.
 By default: `file://migrations`.
 * `remote` - The remote to fetch from.
 Defaults to `origin`.
 * `force-rebase` - When true, skip the merge step and rebase whenever there are dev-only migrations (e.g. out-of-order workflow after merging base and running apply with exec-order non-linear).
 Default is false.